MilesCranmer/PySR/README.md

 - [x] Test suite
 - [x] Performance: - Use an enum for functions instead of storing them?
     - Gets ~40% speedup on small test.
-- [ ] Figure out how we can use the caching to actually speed up calculations; right now it gives similar speed.
+- [x] Figure out how we can use the caching to actually speed up calculations; right now it gives similar speed.
+Using object itself as key!
+Not separately converting to string.
 - [ ] Add true multi-node processing, with MPI, or just file sharing.
 Multiple populations per core.
     - Ongoing in cluster branch
 - [ ] Consider allowing multi-threading turned off, for faster testing (cache issue on travis).
 Or could simply fix the caching issue there.